ironkayman/RebisTheory/rebis_theory.md

 <br/>

->> On-site Core research team, Haven Laboratory research team

-This document is meant to group elements of Spiral Knights' worldbuilding and lore into cohesive narratives, while focusing on the design, themes, and motifs of each and every element of the game.
-Through this approach, an attempt is made to construct a narratively satisfying closure for the presented story.
+This project is meant to hyperanalyze Spiral Knights' worldbuilding, themes, and lore with an intent of presenting a definite, cohesive, and narratively satisfying closure for the story.

 <p align="center">
   <img src="{thumbnail}" alt="thumbnail" style="width: 100%; display: block; margin: auto;"/>